brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ## Refrence Architecture
 We have two different methods of doing a vector search.
 One is to use flink SQL and the Federated Search function to perform a search directly againts the vector database using a predifined connection.
 The other method is to use the connector architecture to load the user's questions into the vector database and have a trigger on the vector database perform the vector search.
 This github will be using the Option with Flink SQL Federated Search.

-Using Flink SQL
+### Using Flink SQL Federated Search
+This is the direction we will take here in this github.
+It has the fewest dependencies and is the easiestto implement:
 ![Inference Implementation Architecture](/files/img/flinkSqlInferenceArch.png)

-Using the connector Architecture
+### Using the connector Architecture
+The connector Acrhitectire can be used to offload additional work to the Vector Database if you have a situation that calls for complex logic within the vector database.
 ![Inference Implementation Architecture](/files/img/InferenceArchitecture.png)

 ## First Steps